UI and UX mean in digital age

 Whether it’s a web or mobile application, digital presence has become quintessential for organizations.
 It is no wonder why brands now opt for attractive interfaces, well-thought-out marketing strategies, and appealing content in order to promote their mobile and web apps.

-Even today, companies often forget that catchy ads, unique content, attractive animations should render impeccable UX design.
+Even today, companies often forget that catchy ads, unique content, and attractive animations should render impeccable UX design.
 In retrospect, UI/UX design makes it easier for users to consume information and boosts customer satisfaction to new heights.